-If you’re like me and have spent years building your iTunes library, you may have accidently included a number of duplicate items.
+If you’re like me and have spent years building your iTunes library, you may have accidentally included a number of duplicate items.
 These can either be simple duplicates of the song, different remixes of the same song or just higher quality versions of songs.
-You may have also accidently ripped the same CD a couple of times or may have bought the album on iTunes after already ripping your CD.
+You may have also accidentally ripped the same CD a couple of times or may have bought the album on iTunes after already ripping your CD.

 Now, with these duplicate items, no matter which means were used to obtain them, you can become frustrated by iTunes sometimes playing the same song twice in succession or it appearing two to three times in automatically generated playlists.